How to Run the Program

 Kids of all ages can benefit from the Club.
 Please encourage all kids to join, as well as parents and caregivers of preschoolers and babies.

-We’ve created a registration list template for staff to use to collect the key statistics that you’ll need to report on at the end of the summer.
+We’ve created a registration list template for staff to use to collect some key statistics that you’ll need to report on at the end of the summer.

 Running the program